rdaa-a/RNAseq-basics/README.md

 ## 1. Summary

 The pipeline consists of 3 scripts that run subsequently, namely pipernas.sh, sample_processing.sh and transcriptome_merging.sh.
 Pipernas.sh prepares the workspace and builds the index.
 When done, runs sample_processing.sh for each replicate.
 Sample_processing.sh performs quality control, sequence alignment and gene expression quantification.
+Transcriptome_merging.sh merges the transcriptome of each sample and compares it to the annotated transcriptome.
 The output is prepared for downstream analysis with ballgown.
-Transcriptome_merging.sh merges the transcriptome of each sample and compares it to the annotated transcriptome.
+Downstream_analysis.R file shows an example of a downstream analysis, for which the pheno_data.csv file is required

 ## 2. Installation